RyanRana/driving/README.md

 # Nomos — reinforcement-learned traffic coordination for a driverless San Francisco

-> *nomos* (νόμος) — Greek for "law."
-When every car is autonomous, the law of the
-> road stops being painted lines and signal timing and becomes a *learned* policy.

-When every vehicle drives itself, traffic lights and lane law are legacy overhead for human limitations.
-Nomos rips them out and learns the **behavioral layer** instead — how a whole fleet shares the real San Francisco road graph without a central controller and without crashing.
-Low-level autonomy (perception, throttle/brake/steer) is assumed solved; the one irreducible human element is **pedestrians**, whom cars must yield to.

 ![Nomos — orbiting the trained fleet over downtown San Francisco](docs/media/nomos-aerial.gif)

 ![Nomos — street-level dolly through the fleet](docs/media/nomos-street-dolly.gif)